-Step 1: Chief executive receives complaint
+Step 1: Chief executive receives complaint.

 On receipt of a complaint under this Code, whether from a member (because the complaint involves the Mayor) or from the Mayor after an initial assessment, the chief executive will refer the complaint to an investigator selected from a panel agreed at the start of the triennium.
-The members of the panel will be:
+The panel will be: